madhugilla/CouchbaseLiteSyncTest/README.md

 1. **Authentication Failure**: Check that your username and password match those configured on the Sync Gateway
 2. **Connection Issues**: Verify the Sync Gateway URL is correct and accessible
 3. **Channel Access**: Ensure the specified channels exist and the authenticated user has access to them
+4. **Sync Function Errors**: Verify that the sync function is correctly configured and does not contain syntax errors

 ## License